JAM-clocking/JAM-clocking/README.md

 hello there, welcome!

 Background:<br>
 I'am 14.
 Currently studying📖.
-Dual-citizenship of Singapore and Indonesia ^-^.
+Dual-citizenship of Singapore and Indonesia ^-^.<br>
+I like to play game such as Valorant, MC, RBLX

 📚 Things I'am familiar with: <br>
 -HTML,CSS,JS (basic web component) <br>